abner/graaljs-standalone/README.md

 ## How to execute

-Run the command bellow, inside this repository root path, in order to setup the jars folder with the Java dependencies needed to run javascript inside the JVM through GraalJS and also to load two aliases commands: `startpg` [runs Postgres] and `localjjs` [starts the javascript REPL or run a given script].
+Run the command bellow, inside this repository root path, in order to setup the jars folder with the Java dependencies needed to run javascript inside the JVM through GraalJS and also to load two aliases commands: `startpg` [runs Postgres] and `graaljs` [starts the javascript REPL or run a given script].

 ```bash